 There's no denying that the pandemic is a joyless beast.
 As well as stopping us from drinks at the pubs, hugging our loved ones and generally having normalcy, it has robbed us of one of the greatest pleasures in life—weddings.
 I know I’d give any opportunity to dress up, eat great food and booze and dance all night until I take off my heels and go barefoot.
 Of course, my missing out is nothing compared to the couples who have had to postpone their nuptials.
 Thankfully, this month, small weddings are now permitted to take place.
-Civil ceremonies and receptions with no more than 30 people are allowed.
-However, due to the often last-minute nature of the restriction easing announcements, there will be plenty of brides scrambling to find an outfit.
+Weddings with no more than six people are allowed.
+However, I have no doubt there will be plenty of brides scrambling to find an outfit.
 Perhaps the big-day dress they thought they’d be wearing in their grand South of France venue doesn’t quite work at the local city hall or the flouncy tulle full-skirted gown feels over-the-top for a more minimal event.

 Elinor on her wedding day

 This is where we step in.
 I have experience in this particular conundrum—what to wear to a civil ceremony—because I did just that in 2014.
 I had always known I wanted a small non-religious service, so my husband and I settled on Sheffield’s registry office before we went on to have a dinner and big party elsewhere.
 The dress I chose was simple, from London designers Belle & Bunty, so I felt it worked with the more pared-back nature of our ceremony and yet still worked for the bigger party later on.
 My colleague and Who What Wear’s EIC, Hannah Almassi, also had a civil ceremony before she and her husband headed off to Spain for the main event later on.
 While I loved Hannah’s green suit from Zara, she told me that she would now choose something different.